Using the Fire Element in Feng Shui Interior Design

 Candles Fire element interior design

-Candles are an inexpensive and versatile way to add the fire element to any room.
-Candles create a homey and warm atmosphere and create a sense of movement and light in any room.
+Candles are a low-cost and versatile way to add a fire element to any space.
+Candles create a homey and warm atmosphere, as well as a sense of movement and light.

 Fireplace